UWIT-IAM/oidc-rp-nodejs/APIToLambdaWithOIDC/README.md

 # API Gateway -> Lambda (with OIDC)

-This project uses implements the only OIDC Certified RP NodeJS module for server based NodeJS applications [`openid-client`](https://www.npmjs.com/package/openid-client).
+This project implements the only OIDC Certified RP NodeJS module for server based NodeJS applications [`openid-client`](https://www.npmjs.com/package/openid-client).
 It also uses Passport.js middleware.

 The deployment of the express app was done using the [servereless Express & Node guide](https://serverless.com/blog/serverless-express-rest-api/).
 This creates a Cloud Formation stack that wires up the necessary API Gateway, Cloud Watch logs and buckets as well as the Lambda and IAM to make all of them work.